mciocchi/cyanide/README.md

    ; teardown hook will prevent multiple views from activating at the same time ; when switching between projects.
    :teardown-hook '(cyanide-disable-current-view-if-exists)
-   ; scripts to automate repetitive bits of work I keep having to do by hand :tasks '(systemd-nspawn
+   ; scripts to automate repetitive bits of work I keep having to do by ; hand.
+These are convenient to have, but not required.
+   :tasks '(systemd-nspawn
             maven
             do-something
             do-something-else)))

+;; Everything after this point is optional.

 ;; I want to use maven with this project.
 There are a lot of maven tasks I use, ;; so I should declare this as a separate sub-menu using cyanide-menu-builder.